fjEvan/reader-writer/README.md

 # reader-writer with c++
-solution  see readerwriter.h
+*Solution  see readerwriter.h
-test program is rw3.cpp
+*Test program is rw3.cpp
-details   see description.pdf
+*Details   see description.pdf